-Though not in an official policy format, it is the DPRC's internal process to leave all dead snags standing unless there is a public safety concern.
+Though not in an official policy format, it is the MCP's internal process to leave all dead snags standing unless there is a public safety concern.
 Natural Areas staff are actually actively creating snags as they conduct their oak woodland restoration project at Falk Park.
 In order to restore proper germination conditions for white oak and shagbark hickory staff are thinning maples (sugar and red) and American basswoods from the canopy.
 Three to six maples/basswoods per acre are girdled and left standing as future dead snags.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.